-Climate change, training & the fallacy of the lump of labour fallacy.
+Climate change & the fallacy of the lump of labour fallacy.

 Listening to the BBC World Service Business Daily programme on Tuesday morning that old angry amateur feeling came back.
 The programme, Jobs for the World’s Young, was billed like this:

 Young people make up 35% of the world’s unemployed, and it’s a global problem.
 Pulitzer prize-winning reporter Amy Goldstein, author of Janesville: An American Story, tells us how retraining doesn’t always work when it comes to finding people new jobs in the rust belt of America.